-I will try my best to answer e-mail questions promptly (by the next school day ~24 hours).
-If you do not receive a response by the next school day, please follow up with me because we may not have received the e-mail for various reasons.
+The TA will try their best to answer e-mail questions promptly (by the next school day ~24 hours).
+If you do not receive a response by the next school day, please follow up with me because I may not have received the e-mail for various reasons.
 I typically do not check emails on weekends.

 Also: I cannot respond to large quantities of e-mail in the 24 hours preceding an assignment/examination deadline.
 Contact me early so that questions do not accumulate!